 Dear Marin Humane Community,

-- Kitty Corner is closed until at least April 7.
+- Kitty Corner is currently closed to the public.
 All feline residents were moved to the Novato shelter where they’ll be cared for.

 - Animal Services will provide limited services:

-- Any Marin County resident wanting to surrender their animal will be asked to wait, if possible.
-Please call ahead and discuss your situation.
+- Any Marin County resident wanting to surrender their animal will be asked to call ahead and discuss their situation.
+You may also use our free service to list your pet for private rehoming.

 - Please call us or use our website to report complaints or concerns about animals.